-The acquisition for AO using a natural guide star has also a few particularities, concerning information on the AO guide star:
+The acquisition for AO also has a few particularities, concerning information on the AO guide star:

-- It requires the absolute coordinates of the AO guide star.
-Unless you tick the box 'Target = AO Guide Star' in which case it will use the target. - It also asks for the B-R color of the AO guide star.
+- It requires the absolute coordinates of the AO guide star (i.e. corrected for proper motion).
+Unless you tick the box 'Target = AO Guide Star' in which case it will use the target and use the proper motion information of the target. - It also asks for the B-R color of the AO guide star.
 This is used to compute the guiding wavelength for the field selector holding the AO guide star.
-Which in turn is used to correct for atmospheric refraction effects. - Finally, it requires the FWHM measured in R-band images (or at similar wavelength) of the AO Guide star in order to optimize a diaphragm in the AO system.
+Which in turn is used to correct for atmospheric refraction effects. - It requires the FWHM measured in R-band images (or at similar wavelength) of the AO Guide star in order to optimize a diaphragm in the AO system.
 This diaphragm is set as a function of the seeing such as to optimize the amount of light received from the object with respect to the amount of background light from the sky.
 If your object is a point source, leave this to be 0 (only the seeing will be taken into account).
-Only if your AO guide 'star' is significantly extended with respect to the seeing (i.e. comparable to the seeing value), this optimization parameter will have a noticeable effect.
+Only if your AO guide 'star' is significantly extended with respect to the seeing (i.e. comparable to the seeing value), this optimization parameter will have a noticeable effect. - For LGS Seeing Enhancer mode, even though a Tip/Tilt Star is not required for the AO, due to a current bug its RA and DEC should not be left to the default values of "000000.0", or a software error will occur during execution.
+Until the bug is fixed, please set them to the RA and DEC of the target.